 Academic Achievement.
-In evaluating a student's academic achievement, the Committee on Admissions considers a student's curriculum, class rank, concentration of talent in the high school, test scores, teacher evaluation, and essays.
-Most students admitted to Notre Dame have taken the most demanding courses available, rank among the top students in their schools, and have done quite well on standardized tests.
-We could cite the average rank and median test results of our admitted students, but a listing of such numbers is often misinterpreted.
-Each year, some applicants with high test scores and class rank are not admitted while some students with less impressive numbers are selected for admission based on their other outstanding academic and personal accomplishments.
+In evaluating a student's academic achievement, the Committee on Admissions considers a student's curriculum, class rank, concentration of talent in the high school, test scores (if submitted), teacher evaluation, and essays.
+Most students admitted to Notre Dame have taken the most demanding courses available and are among the top-ranked students in their schools.

 Personal Qualities.
-The lifeblood of Notre Dame resides in its people: faculty, staff, and students.
 Each potential student's application is studied to determine what talents, skills, and interests that person might offer Notre Dame's community.
-We have a strong interest in people who can make unique contributions and will share their talents with us-talents as musicians, writers, technicians, tutors, athletes, artists, volunteer workers, actors, organizers, thinkers, conversationalists, poets, or dancers.
-There is need in each freshman class for a variety of talents and personalities.
+We have a strong interest in people who can make unique contributions, as there is need in each first-year class for a variety of talents and personalities.
 The listing of activities, written statements, and evaluations gives us a view of the person represented by the application.
-It is important to present talents and intellectual interests on the application form.
+Therefore, it is important to present talents as well as personal and intellectual interests on the application.